rutujads-1/Global-Electronics-Retail-Sales-2016-2021/README.md

 Computers is not only the highest revenue generating but highest selling category in terms of order volume with a total of 15K units sold with desktops being the highest selling sub category.

-Cell phones are the second highest contributor to order volume(~3K orders) after computers and drive a good share of revenue.
+Cell phones are the second highest contributor to order volume(**2,715 orders**) after computers and drive a good share of revenue.
 Revenue from this category does depend on order volume since per purchase amount spent is less.
 This category is led by Touch Screen Phones and Smart phones & PDAs which generate comparable revenue.

-Music Movies and Audio Books is the third highest contributor to order volume(~3K orders) but generates low revenue indicating that this is again a volume driven category with low price points.
+Music Movies and Audio Books is the third highest contributor to order volume(**2,609 orders**) but generates low revenue indicating that this is again a volume driven category with low price points.
 This has only one subcategory of Movie DVDs with two brands offering products.
 Since this category does have demand indicated by the order volume, a new brand and product variations can be introduced with different pricing and the performance can then be monitored.

 ### Performance across stores in the United States

 There are a total of **20 stores** in the United States spread across different regions.
 The top 3 stores in terms of revenue are StoreKey 50,54,55.

-Store with StoreKey **63** has had **no sales through 2020** across all product categories despite sales being generated from all other stores during this period and thus needs to be further investigated.

 Analysing further to see if store performance impacts revenue across categories shows that **store performance does have an impact in sales across categories**.

-Monthly analysis across years in terms of revenue, month on month revenue growth and order count and AOV reveal that across  some stores there are certain **slack months** in the year where there is **no sale** while other stores show revenue growth in those months, a pattern seen across all categories.
+Monthly analysis across revenue, order volume, month-on-month growth, and AOV reveals that some stores experience recurring **slack months with zero sales**, while others continue to generate revenue during the same periods.
+This pattern is observed across all categories.
+Encouragingly, the frequency of such slack months has declined over time, indicating improved store–category coverage and greater demand consistency compared to earlier years.

 Apart from the year end Q4 spike, there are **seasonal spikes across the months of April to June** with spikes in revenue being **prominent in May** across majority stores for all product categories through all  years till 2019.
 These spikes could indicate increased demand in the summer months while overall sales in Q1 and Q2 are slow.